Tom-stack3/ticketsFinder/README.md

  ## Running the script:
  After the setup, just run the python script.\
  Enter the time in minutes you want the scriot to keep checking for tickets.\
- Then enter the email addresses you want to be alerted seperated by a comma.\
+ Then enter the email addresses you want to be alerted separated by a comma.\
- like this:\
+ Like this:\
  ``` mail.1@mail.com, example@example.com, cr7@real.madrid```

  That's it!